Thrale history

 • Cecilia Margaretta was 4 years old. when her father died and 7 years old. seven when her mother remarried.

-Person ID I96 UK Thrale family
+Person ID I96 UK Thrale family | Fairfolds and Hammonds Thrale branch, Marshalswick Thrale branch

 Last Modified 13 Jul 2024

-Father Henry Thrale, M.P., b.
+Father Henry THRALE, M.P., b.
 Between 1724 and 1730, Harrow Corner, Southwark, Surrey, England Find all individuals with events at this locationd.
 4 Apr 1781, Grosvenor Square, Middlesex, England Find all individuals with events at this location (Age 57 years)

-Mother Hester Lynch Salusbury, b.
+Mother Hester Lynch SALUSBURY, b.
 16 Jan 1741, Bodvel, Caernarvonshire, Wales Find all individuals with events at this locationd.
 2 May 1821, Clifton, Gloucestershire, England Find all individuals with events at this location (Age 80 years)

 Note 1762 Offley, Hertfordshire, England Find all individuals with events at this location